 22. Immediately notify the Range Safety Officer of any unsafe practices on the range.

-23. All Class III weapons must be checked in at the Range Station without the required federal stamp.
+23. All Class III weapons must be checked in at the Range Station with the required federal stamp.

 24. No Black Powder weapons are allowed.

 25. You must have at least two persons in your group to rent a firearm at Shooters World.

 26. Firearms brought onto the property must be unloaded and in a secure case, range bag, or holster prior to entering the facility.